 “The purpose of music is to develop an admirable heart.” – Shin’ichi Suzuki

-Barbie believes that every child has the potential to learn music, to love music, and play music with joy.
+Barbie believes that everyone has the potential to learn music, to love music, and to play music with joy.
 She gives talks and workshops to parents and teachers so that they learn how to guide children to learn music in a natural and joyful way.

 Barbie’s love of music is seeped in her passion for world cultures, bringing her to many parts of the world.
 Barbie has lived in Paris, France, where she researched Richard Strauss’ opera Salome with a grant from Stanford University.
 In Sarnath, India, Barbie attended the Central Institute for Higher Tibetan Studies where she studied Tibetan Buddhism and meditation, and received an audience with the Dalai Lama.

-Barbie has played percussion with the Oakland Public Conservatory Orchestra, performed tango music with Orquesta Z, and played classical music with Accordion Chamber Ensemble.
-Barbie is a member of Music Teachers National Association, Music Teachers Association of California, Suzuki Association of the Americas, and National Association for Music Education.
+Barbie has played percussion with the Oakland Public Conservatory Orchestra, performed tango music with Orquesta Z, and played classical music with the Accordion Chamber Ensemble.
+Barbie is currently a member of Music Teachers Association of California and Suzuki Association of the Americas.